Flutter – the future of cross-platform or yet another “Google Glass”?

 A SHORT DEFINITION AND SOME BACKGROUND

 Flutter is a cross-platform framework that comes to replace native development.
-Created by Google as an Alpha in May 2017, the platform seems to have passed the public’s eye up till last year, when their beta got more traction than expected after Google’s Developer Days in Shanghai, back in September 2018.
+Created by Google as an Alpha in May 2017, the platform seems to have passed the public’s eye.
+Their beta got more traction than expected after Google’s Developer Days in Shanghai, back in September 2018.

-De facto, Flutter’s story began as “Sky”.
-Unveiled back in 2015 at Dart developer summit, the prototype was presented as a solution intended to enable rendering consistency at 120 fps within mobile applications.
-In two years, Google’s team decided to develop Sky as a multi-purpose solution that would also aid application development for their mysterious Fuchsia OS, that is still in development to date.
-The framework got yet another popularity bump back in November 2017, when Google announced that Fuchsia OS supports the Swift programming language.
+De facto, Flutter’s story began as “Sky”. […] Unveiled back in 2015 at Dart developer summit […] the prototype was presented as a solution intended to enable rendering consistency at 120 fps within mobile applications.
+In two years, Google’s team decided to develop Sky as a multi-purpose solution that would also aid application development […] particularly for their mysterious Fuchsia OS, that is still in development to date.
+The framework got yet another popularity bump back in November 2017 […] when Google announced that Fuchsia OS supports the Swift programming language.
 That meant the new framework would also be able to produce applications for Apple’s iOS.

 As a result, Flutter Alpha and Beta caught even more traction within the Open Source community, as a framework with increased chances to leap ahead a truly cross-platform paradigm, that delivers genuine mobile experiences, regardless of the user’s platform.